Thomas James Richards, Diary No. 1, 26 August - 18 November 1914 - Part 6

 of balancing exercises, stretching

-one by and standing on the
+one leg and standing on the

-toes We had a splendid
+toes.
+We had a splendid

-piece of picked pork for dinner
+piece of pickled pork for dinner

 to-day, my partner Levy, a Jew